-[0018] In accordance with another alternative of the process of the present invention there is provided a method of managing the processing of a plurality of jobs in a multifunctional printing system in which at least one job is inputted for processing at one or more job services.
-The process comprises providing a controller with a job contention manager (JCM) for prioritizing the use of the printing system's basic processing resources to allow a high priority job to gain substantially immediate access to a shared resource.
+[0019] In accordance with another alternative preferred embodiment of the present invention there is provided a method of managing the processing of a plurality of jobs in a multifunctional printing system as described above in which jobs are inputted for processing at one or more job services.
+The process comprises providing a controller with a job contention manager (JCM) for prioritizing the printing system's basic processing resources to efficiently transition resources from a lower priority sub-job to a higher priority sub-job.
 A plurality of capability job resources are provided for carrying out the one or more job services.
 A plurality of basic job resources of the printing system are also provided.
 Each capability job resource contains a list of the basic job resources it needs to carry out its capability and each basic job resource contains a list of the capability job resources that depend upon it.
 A job queue is provided for each capability job resource and each basic job resource.

-[0019] One of the job services, at a desired time, sends a first signal to the JCM to carry out a sub-job of a first job.
-The signal for the first sub-job including information about the respective sub-job's priority (FIFO or job based priority).
-Responsive to such a signal the JCM, even if the basic resources are not ready to process a new sub job adds a capability sub-job, containing the information and adds the capability sub-job, based on priority, to the queue of the respective capability resource.
-Responsive thereto, the JCM adds, based on priority, a basic resource sub-job to the queues of each basic job resource which the new capability sub-job will require.
-The JCM then reassigns the basic resources according to the priority of the added sub-job in the queues.
-If the added sub-job is the highest priority sub-job in the queues, then responsive to the reassignment of the basic resources, the processing of the added sub-job is initiated.
+[0020] One or more job services, at desired times, sends a signal, comprising a "propose", to the JCM to carry out a sub-job of a given job.
+The propose for each of the sub-jobs includes information about the respective sub-job's priority (FIFO or job based priority).
+Responsive to such a propose the JCM creates a capability sub-job containing the information and adds the capability sub-job, based on priority, to the queue of the respective capability job resource.
+Responsive thereto, the JCM adds, based on priority, a basic resource sub-job to the queues of each basic job resource which the capability sub-job will require.